terraform-linters/tflint-ruleset-aws/README.md

 TFLint ruleset plugin for Terraform AWS Provider

 This ruleset focus on possible errors and best practices about AWS resources.
-Many rules are enabled by default and warn against code that might fail when running `terraform apply`, or clearly unrecommened.
+In other words, the rules warn against code that might fail when running `terraform apply` or practices that should be avoided.

 ## Requirements